 Sidre User Guide¶

-The design of Sidre is based on substantial experience with current LLNL applications and requirements identified for new codes to run on future architectures.
-All of these codes must carefully manage data allocation and placement to run efficiently.
-Related capabilities in existing codes were typically developed independently for each code with little regard to sharing.
-In contrast, Sidre is designed from inception to be shared by different applications.
+The design of Sidre is based on substantial production application experience and requirements for codes to run on advanced architectures.
+Such codes must carefully manage data allocation and placement to run efficiently.
+Sidre is intended to be used in a variety of diverse applications.

 - Separate data description and allocation operations.
 This allows applications to describe their data and then decide how best to place the data in memory.